What is the inburgeringsexamen and who has to take it?

 It is about working and looking for work in the Netherlands.
 You are required to undertake various assignments at home or at school.
 After each assignment you must send a results card back to DUO.
 From the results cards, DUO will assess whether you completed your assignments to the required standard.
 You will then be asked to have an oral examination with a person from DUO in which you will be asked questions to test your understanding of the Dutch labour market.
 This exam will take about 40 minutes.
 There is no practice exam available for this final exam.

-The inburgeringsexamen (civic integration examination) can be taken at seven locations throughout the Netherlands:
+The inburgeringsexamen (civic integration examination) can be taken at six locations throughout the Netherlands:

 Where can I attend an Inburgering course?